Mugabe resigns, ending 37-year reign over Zimbabwe

 However, under Zimbabwe's constitution, it is second Vice President Phelekezela Mphoko who would ordinarily take over as head of state.

 "I think we're going to see Emmerson Mnangagwa sworn in very quickly ...
 As far as I understand Mphoko is not in the country.
-Then the cabinet should meet if there's no president or vice president and appoint one," said Matyszak, the analyst.
+Then the cabinet should meet if there's no president or vice president and appoint one," said Matyszak.

 British Prime Minister Theresa May said the resignation gave Zimbabwe "an opportunity to forge a new path free of the oppression that characterised his rule".

-The United States embassy in Harare described it as an historic moment for Zimbabwe.
+And the US embassy in Harare described it as a historic moment for the country.

-On Saturday, in scenes of public euphoria not seen since independence, huge crowds marched and sang their way through Harare and other cities in peaceful celebrations to mark his fading power.

-Such open dissent would have been routinely crushed by security forces before the past week's shock events.

 Most Zimbabweans have only known life under Mugabe's rule, which was defined by violent suppression, economic collapse and international isolation.